PARENT RESOURCES

 DISASTER PLAN

 We are ready in case of a natural disaster to care for your children for 72+ hours.
-We have emergency supplies and all staff have current First Aid, CPR and Blood borne Pathogen Training.
-We are within walking distance of two fire stations and review emergency procedure annually.
+We have emergency supplies, and all staff have current First Aid, CPR and Blood borne Pathogen Training.
+We are within walking distance of two fire stations and review emergency procedures annually.
 You can read more about emergency plans in the Parent Handbook and Health and Safety Handbook.

 CLOSURES

 Closures due to power outages and weather will be updated when problems occur.
-We highly recommend frequently reviewing our sites Message Board.
+In case of storms we highly recommend frequently reviewing our sites Message Board on the Home Page.
+We will also post weather updates to our Facebook page, send an email to parents.
+You can view outages on the PSE app or website.

 DAILY SCHEDULE